-By: Susan Dugdale | Last modified: 10-03-2023
+By: Susan Dugdale | updated Nov.
+2025

 Yes, it truly is one of those occasions when one size, (one format), will genuinely fit all.

-If you want to use the same step by step process to prepare a similarly 'awesome' speech (☺) for yourself you'll find the link at the foot of the page.
+If you want to use the same step-by-step process to prepare a similarly 'awesome' speech (☺) for yourself, you'll find the link at the foot of the page.

-What you're seeing here is an example of a speech mostly in note form rather than a full word-by-word, sentence-by-sentence text, or manuscript.
+What you're seeing here is an example of a speech mostly in note form rather than a full word-by-word, sentence-by-sentence text, or a manuscript.

 It's like that for two reasons.

 Cue cards are easily held in one hand.
 They allow a person to interact more spontaneously with their audience.
 They can make eye contact, smile, gesture, or move quite freely.
-And when they need to, they can glance at their cards to remind themselves of what they planned to say next.

 In contrast, reading from a complete 'word-for-word' script makes spontaneous interaction with the people listening much trickier to manage.

 A set of A4 pages is harder to deal with than a set of cue cards.
 They're too big to hold in your hands to read them comfortably, therefore you need a podium to put them on.
-That means the speaker is anchored to one spot; behind it.
+That means the speaker is anchored to one spot: behind it.

 The result is a more formal presentation which doesn't fit with either the occasion or this speaker's overall purpose: to reach out, to inspire and unite the audience with their theme of gratitude.

-When they practice the speech and finally deliver it they will flesh out the 'opening' and 'body of speech' notes into full sentences.
+When they practice the speech and finally deliver it, they will flesh out the 'opening' and 'body of speech' notes into full sentences.

-(This method of speech delivery: a mix of carefully scripted text and impromptu speaking using note cards is called extemporaneous.)
+This method of speech delivery: a mix of carefully scripted text and impromptu speaking using note cards is called extemporaneous.

 Background information to help put this speech* in context: